Kingdom of Poland (1917–1918): Rationale

-Early plans
+Planning

 Germany

-With onset of war in 1914, for the purposes of securing Germany's eastern border against the Russian imperial army, Theobald von Bethmann Hollweg, the German chancellor, decided on the annexation of a specific strip of land from Congress Poland, known later on as the Polish Border Strip.
+With the onset of the war in 1914, for the purposes of securing Germany's eastern border against the Russian imperial army, Theobald von Bethmann Hollweg, the German chancellor, decided on the annexation of a specific strip of land from Congress Poland, known later on as the Polish Border Strip.
 In order to avoid adding the Polish population there to the population of imperial Germany, it was proposed that the Poles would be ethnically cleansed to a proposed new Polish state further east, while the strip would be resettled with Germans.

 German Emperor Wilhelm II conceived of creating a dependent Polish state from territory conquered from Russia.
 This new autonomous Kingdom of Poland would be ruled by a German prince and have its military, transportation, and economy controlled by Germany.
 Its army and railway network would be placed under Prussian command.

 In several memoranda sent during 1915 and 1916, Hans Hartwig von Beseler, the Governor-General of the Polish areas under German control, proposed the establishment of an independent Polish state.
 Under the influence of General Erich Ludendorff, then in effect the director of Germany's eastern European operations, this proposal included the annexation of considerable amounts of land by Germany, Lithuania, and Austria-Hungary.
-Gerhard von Mutius, the cousin of Chancellor von Bethmann Hollweg and the foreign office's representative at Beseler's headquarters, disputed the use of annexation, insisting that "if the military interests allow for it, divisions and secessions should be avoided", as such a policy would secure an "anti-Russian inclination [toward] the new Poland".
+Gerhard von Mutius, the cousin of Chancellor Bethmann Hollweg and the foreign office's representative at Beseler's headquarters, disputed the use of annexation, insisting that "if the military interests allow for it, divisions and secessions should be avoided", as such a policy would secure an "anti-Russian inclination toward the new Poland".

 Similar plans were advanced by influential German intellectuals in the early years of the war.
 Among them were Hans Delbrück, Friedrich Naumann, and Paul Rohrbach.
 They generally argued that because Polish nationalism and Polish society were so highly developed, Germany would encounter severe resistance if they attempted to annex large territories in Poland.
 They concluded that Germany could only effectively project power into Poland by establishing an autonomous Polish state as a German protectorate.